aparij/EmailGrammar/README.md

 *   Languages , EN_US and EN_GB are quite different and if you mix them around in your email you going to get false positive. again we can check for the other one in the end.

+##After the Dark Backend

+atd_processing.py - small script to test After the Dark backend for grammar